Model-free Vehicle Tracking and State Estimation in Point Cloud Sequences: Results and Analyses

 \subsubsection{Point Cloud Sparsity}

 In Table~\ref{tab::ablation}, the performance gaps among the three difficulty levels reflect the challenge of sparse point clouds.
-The hard set has less LiDAR points, therefore causes inaccurate registration at the beginning and leads to lower performance.
-In long-term tracking, the widely existing cases of occlusion or distant objects indicate the needs for handling this challenge.
+The hard set has less LiDAR points, which causes inaccurate registration at the beginning and leads to lower performance.
+In long-term tracking, the ubiquitous cases of occlusion or distant objects indicate the needs for handling this challenge.